 - Add figs, water and vanilla to a pot.
 Wash the figs, cut them in half, and place them in a medium-sized saucepan.
 Add the water, balsamic vinegar and sugar.

 Then use a paring knife to slice open the vanilla pod horizontally.
 With the back of the knife, scrape the vanilla beans into the saucepan and add the emptied pod as well.

 - Cook.
 Bring to a boil, and then reduce to a simmer.
 Cook until the mixture becomes very soft and thick, about 45 minutes.
 (About 30 minutes in, use a wooden spatula or a spoon to gently break the figs into smaller pieces.)
-Removed the vanilla pods and let it cool to room temperature.
+Remove the vanilla pods and let it cool to room temperature.
 Store in an air tight jar or container, where it will keep for a few weeks.